Naufal457/Playwright-API-Data-Driven-Test-IFG/README.md

 This project is a data-driven automated API testing setup using [Playwright Test](https://playwright.dev/).
 It dynamically sends requests to an API endpoint using input data from an external JSON file and verifies the responses accordingly.

-# 🔍 API Data-Driven Test with Playwright

-This project is a data-driven automated API testing setup using [Playwright Test](https://playwright.dev/).
-It dynamically sends requests to an API endpoint using input data from an external JSON file and verifies the responses accordingly.

 ---

 ## ✅ Features